bryanbraun/bryanbraun.github.io/_posts/2018-10-01-youth-group-activity-the-game-of-life.md

 - Decisions are about tradeoffs.
 You must often give up something to get something.
 - Ultimately, you are responsible for your own decisions.
 A decision that's right for you may not be right for someone else, and vice-versa.
 - Good decisions don't guarantee good outcomes and bad decisions don't guarantee bad outcomes.
-The right decisions simply improve our chances of getting the outcomes we want.
+The best decisions simply improve our chances of getting the outcomes we want.
 - At the end of the day, money isn't the only (nor is it the best) way to measure your success.

 <hr class="section-divider">